dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

 Creating an Azure IoT Hub Device Identity
 ---

 Now that we have our Azure IoT Hub created, we want to create an entry in the hub's device identity registry.
-As "device identity" in the IoT Hub's device identity registry is basically a unique id, and access key that can be used by the actual device in the field (The Intel NUC and with Arduino 101 in our case) to connect to the IoT Hub.
+A "device identity" in the IoT Hub's device identity registry is basically a unique id and access key that can be used by the actual device in the field (The Intel NUC and with Arduino 101 in our case) to connect to the IoT Hub.
 The connection string for the device entry in the registry will be used by the actual device to securely connect to the IoT Hub and send and receive messages as that device.
 You can learn more about Azure IoT Hub devices in the "**<a target="_blank" href="https://azure.microsoft.com/en-us/documentation/articles/iot-hub-devguide-identity-registry/">Manage device identities in IoT Hub</a>**" article online.

 At the time this is being written, the Azure Portal does not allow you to provision device identities in the registry, although you can view existing ones.
 In order to create our device identity, we will use a node.js command line interface for working with your Azure IoT Hubs called "**<a target="_blank" href="https://www.npmjs.com/package/iothub-explorer">iothub-explorer</a>**"